La Société Guernesiaise, founded in 1882, became an incorporated body in 2004, under the La Société Guernesiaise (Incorporation) Law, 2003.

 13. Upon the expiry of the term of office, or prior resignation, of the President, that person shall serve on the Council as Immediate Past-President for the period of the next President’s tenure.

-14. The nine Ordinary Members shall be elected at Annual General Meetings, and shall normally serve for periods of three years.
+14. The six Ordinary Members shall be elected at Annual General Meetings, and shall normally serve for periods of three years.
 Three with the longest service as such shall retire each year, and shall be ineligible for re-election in the same capacity for the next twelve months.

 15. Section Secretaries shall be elected at Annual General Meetings and shall serve for one year.
 They shall be eligible for re-election.